tylermorganwall/rayshader/README.md

 Also included are two functions to add additional effects and information to your 3D visualizations:

+  - `render_highquality` renders in the scene with a built-in pathtracer, powered by the **rayrender** package.
+Use this for high-quality maps with realistic light transport.
   - `render_depth` generates a depth of field effect for the 3D map.
 The user can specify the focal distance, focal length, and f-stop of the camera, as well as aperture shape and bokeh intensity.
 This either